vandanue/ADG-1/Notes/5_noise_attenuation.md

 where $r(t)$ is the recorded trace, $w(t)$ is the source wavelet, $r(t)$ is the reflectivity, and $n(t)$ is noise.
 Deconvolution aims to recover $r(t)$ by minimizing the wavelet effect through inverse filtering.

-In practice, deconvolution in Seismic Unix can be performed using the `supef` command, which applies predictive deconvolution to enhance resolution and reduce short-period multiples.
+In practice, deconvolution in Seismic Unix can be performed using the supef command, which applies predictive deconvolution to enhance resolution and suppress short-period multiples.
 The `decon` script is shown below.
+The parameters used in the predictive deconvolution process include `minlag` and `maxlag`.
+To determine these parameters, the autocorrelation of the trace should be analyzed prior to applying deconvolution.
+The `minlag` is typically chosen based on the time of the second zero crossing after the first peak, while the `maxlag` is selected according to the duration of the reverberations.

 ```bash
 #!/bin/sh